The Local Approach to Causal Inference under Network Interference: Simulation evidence

 measures the average degree of the network $(V(g), E(g))$,

-measures the average clustering of the network $(V(g), E(g))$, and $U_{ic} \sim U[-5, 5]$ independent of $G_{ic}$.
-Our focus on degree and clustering statistics is meant to mimic the first two examples of Section \ref{sec:motivation_examples} and the empirical example of Section \ref{sec:empirical_illustration}.
-That is, these network statistics are determined by the rooted network truncated at the first or second neighborhood.
+measures the average clustering of the network $(\mathcal{I}(g), D(g))$, and $U_{ic} \sim U[-5, 5]$ is independent of $G_{ic}$.
+Our focus on the degree and clustering statistics is meant to mimic the first two examples of Section \ref{sec:motivation_examples} and the empirical example of Section \ref{sec:empirical_illustration}.